 Pro Tip: if you ask for a discount they’ll likely hook you up.

 Being prepared for your day at a place like Xel-ha is critical for your family’s success.
 Here’s what you should and should not bring:

 - Biodegradable sunscreen – You’ll put in a LOT of time in the sun

 - Solid Footwear – I can’t stress this enough because you’ll walk a lot from one attraction to the next.
 Where shoes that can get wet and will stay on easily (i.e. not flip-flops) as you swim through cenotes and walk across bridges.
 Consider bringing two pairs so you’ve got a different pair to wear if your getting blisters or just want something dry to change into.
-Read the Footwear at Xel-Ha Guide for more.
+Read this Footwear at Xel-Ha Guide for more specifics.